 In order to ensure timely delivery of such documents prior to the Annual Meeting, any request should be received by the Company promptly.

-Stockholders who are not stockholders of record who wish to attend the Annual Meeting should bring evidence of beneficial ownership of the Common Stock to the Annual Meeting.
+Stockholders who are not stockholders of record who wish to attend the Annual Meeting should bring written evidence of beneficial ownership of the Company's Common Stock, together with a form of picture identification, to the Annual Meeting.